 The following resources are meant to aid in documenting the systematic approach to program review:

-Program assessment is rooted in a philosophy of continual improvement of our learning environments.
+Assessment is rooted in a philosophy of continual improvement of our learning environments.
+This checklist ensures continued excellence in assessment procedures.

 Assessment Cycle